t-regx/t-regx.github.io/docs/replace-by-map.md

 ### Superfluous matches

-Normally, had you found a match that's not present in your map - `MissingReplacementKeyException` would be thrown:
+Normally, had you found a match that's not present in your map - `MissingReplacementKeyException` would be thrown (as long as `gif` is matched by your pattern, of course):
 ```php
 $message = 'My words: "mp3", "mp4", "gif"';